-Years ago, I tried this recipe on a whim and it was so well loved by the family that it’s now a post-Thanksgiving tradition!
+Years ago, I tried this Leftover Turkey Recipe on a whim and it was so well loved by the family that it’s now a post-Thanksgiving tradition!

 I did not grow up eating tetrazzini, in fact, I don’t even think I knew what it was when I was leafing through my Joy of Cooking the day after Thanksgiving years ago.
 But the recipe called for turkey, noodles, mushrooms and cream, all of which I had on hand.

 This homemade turkey tetrazzini recipe was meant to be.
 Making this casserole has become a once a year event.

 The next Thanksgiving, I was asked to make this turkey leftovers recipe again.
 Apparently the kiddos, who were not usually fans of casserole type dishes, approved.
 So our annual tradition is to eat days and days of leftover turkey, mashed potatoes and stuffing.
 When there is only a bit of meat clinging to the bones, I cross my fingers and hope to pick off at least two cups from the carcass so I can whip up this turkey tetrazzini recipe.

 Today, I’m sharing one of our favorite recipes utilizing Thanksgiving leftovers, and much as I’d like to cook up something new and different, Turkey Tetrazzini is always on our menu the weekend after the holiday.
 And I don’t mind one bit.